What you can expect to find at Confederation Homestead?

 The house is a winterized home heated by a forced-air propane-powered furnace.
 While it doesn’t have air conditioning there are a number of fans located throughout the house, in the summer, which make it comfortable, and the foot thick (30 cm) log walls keep it cooler in summer and warmer in winter.

 The grounds are nicely landscaped with gardens around the house.

 Great Dark Sky Viewing–you can see billions of stars without light pollution.
-Bring your telescope, or new in 2014, there is an 8″ Dobsonian telescope available for our guests use.
+Bring your telescope or there is an 8″ Dobsonian telescope available for our guests use.